 The Future of Neurosurgery and Medicine; James Ausman MD; Lenticulostriate arteries; Atherosclerosis Treatment; Macrophages and Aneurysm growth; Micron-vascular disease Treatment

-SUMMARY: The lecture on the future of neurosurgery and medicine starts from a study of the vascular cause of lacunar infarctions, the cause of 20% of strokes. it is a disease we cannot diagnose with modern technology or treat now.
-Dr. Ausman outlines how small vessel diseases can be treated in the future using experience from the inflammatory causes of atherosclerosis and the macrophage inflammatory causes of aneurysm formation.
+1. This lecture on the future of neurosurgery and medicine starts from a study of the small vessel disease of lacunar infarctions which is responsible for 20% of all strokes.
+It is a disease we cannot diagnose with modern technology or treat now.
+Dr. Ausman outlines how small vessel diseases can be treated in the future using experience from the inflammatory basis of atherosclerosis and the macrophage inflammatory causes of aneurysm formation.
 There is a common feature of those diseases which can be treated.
 It is Chronic Inflammation.
-Chronic Inflammation is also the cause of Parkinson's disease, Alzheimer's and many other diseases in the body.
-It is the major disease category of the 21st century, and you will treat it, cure it, and increase longevity.
+Chronic Inflammation is also the cause of Parkinson's disease, Alzheimer's, and many other diseases in the brain and body.
+It is the major disease category of the 21st century, and you learn how to treat it, cure it, and increase your patient’s longevity.
 Most of the diseases today will be gone by the end of the 21st century.
 Then you will have Space diseases and Space treatments and interplanetary Medicine and diseases.
 You will be living on other planets or the moon.
 You will find other civilizations in the universe.
-What is going on on earth will all change, and your lives will change .
+What is happening on earth will all change, and your lives will change.
 Be prepared.
-(Lecture-40 minutes; Discussion-15 minutes; 5/5 ranking)

 Speaker